shubhamkumar1919/Exploratory_Data_Analysis_on_a_Sales_Dataset/README.md

 Name of the Project : Diwali Sales Analysis

-This project is based on Exploratory Data Analysis (EDA)
+This project is based on Exploratory Data Analysis (EDA).

 Objectives of the project: